"Fast becoming cult reading all over the world." - The Daily Mirror, UK

 However, 71.2% of methamphetamine users said they had already quit.

-Twenty-five percent said they were still using drugs, 2.3% admitted to selling drugs and the rest said they were both users and pushers.
+Twenty-five percent said they were still using drugs, 2.3% admitted to selling drugs or legal high and the rest said they were both users and pushers.

 Also, 70% of marijuana users and 57% of users of sleeping pills or hallucinogenic drugs said they had already quit.